organicmaps/organicmaps/docs/MAPS.md

 variable if it's not in `$HOME/planet/planet-latest.o5m`).
 * `-l`: filter and process coastlines, creating `WorldCoasts.geom` and `.rawgeom` files.
 * `-w`: generate overview maps, `World.mwm` and `WorldCoasts.mwm`.
-* `-r`: include for each `.mwm` routing index and keep a non routing version as `.mwm.norouting`.
+* `-r`: build routing indexes for each `.mwm`.

 All border polygons from `BORDERS_PATH` are processed into MWM files by default.
 You can specify only required polygons in `REGIONS` variable, or set it to empty value, so no regular MWM files are created.
-The whole process takes 15 hours on a 40-core server, so we suggest you specify your e-mail address in a `MAIL` variable and get a mail when the generation is finished.
+The whole process takes three days (!) on a 40-core server, so we suggest you specify your e-mail address in a `MAIL` variable and get a mail when the generation is finished.